spryker/opentelemetry-installer/README.md

 This guide explains how to use the installer script to integrate OpenTelemetry into your project.

+> **Note:** This integrator is required for legacy shop versions only.
+Starting from the latest release, this integration is no longer needed and can be omitted.

 ### Script Overview

 The otel_integrator.sh script automates the integration of OpenTelemetry into a project.
 It updates deploy and install files, wires required plugins and install required packages.